 30. India's seismic code divides the country into five seismic zones (I to V).
 The ASU campus site comes under seismic zone Vas defined by Urban Earthquake Vulnerability Project (UEVP) and the Atlas prepared by the Building Materials Promotion and Technology Council (BMTPC), Government of India and UNDP [IS 1893 (Part I: 2002)].
-All structures have been designed considering seismic zone V. It may be mentioned that intensity of earthquake increases from Zone I to V. The Zone V mainly covers entire northeastern India, parts of Himachal Pradesh, Uttaranchal, Rann of Kutch in Gujarat, parts of North Bihar and Andaman & Nicobar Islands.
+All structures have been designed considering seismic zone V. It may be mentioned that intensity of earthquake increases from Zone I to V. The Zone V mainly covers entire North-Eastern India, parts of Jammu and Kashmir and Himachal Pradesh, Uttaranchal, Rann of Kutch in Gujarat, parts of North Bihar and Andaman & Nicobar Islands.
 Zones I, II and III mainly cover Central and Southern parts of Indian peninsula.
-As mentioned above Zone V covers the areas with the highest risk of suffering earthquakes so IS code assigns a zone factor of 0.36 for Zone V. Structural designers use this factor for earthquake resistant design of structures in Zone V. The same factor will be used in design of building structures of ASU campus.
+As mentioned above Zone V covers the areas with the highest risk of suffering earthquakes so IS code assigns a zone factor of 0.36 for Zone V. The same factor will be used in design of building structures of ASU campus.
+The seismological map of Assam has been given in Figure-7.